google/WebFundamentals/src/content/en/updates/2013/03/Introduction-to-Custom-Filters-aka-CSS-Shaders.md

 </figure>
 </p>

 <p>Each one of those vertices then gets passed through to our vertex shader for manipulation, and that means we can start moving them around in 3D space as we need.
-It's not long before you can make some pretty crazy effects!</p>
+It's not long before you can make some pretty fabulous effects!</p>

 <p><figure><img src="/web/updates/images/2013/03/custom-filters/weird.jpg" alt="An accordion effect" />
 <figcaption>An image being warped by an accordion effect</figcaption>